chollinger93/chollinger-blog/content/posts/2020/05/bye-wordpress/index.md

 - Added a word count, tags, and an approximate read time to the overview
 - Added very serious, random messages at the end of the posts

+Most of it was simple HTML and CSS updates, like this update for the Back button:
 {{< highlight css >}}
 .tag-li {
     display:inline !important;